BekeAtGithub/ECHOFALL/notion-export/Echofall 1e7fda674d69805fbc6bc46d1cb05826.md

 The story entails speculative biology, anthropology of extinction, dreaded revelations of distant worlds, and cosmic horror tailored into the delicate threads of the universe.

-The writing of this book is human, with ai spell check, grammar and structuring.
-Ai and Human art is also used throughout the book.
+Majority of art in this book is ai generated.
+If you would like to donate art - I would happily represent your work.
+However in the meantime, I don't have the funds to allocate to pay artists.

 Chapters 1 to 8 are pure sci-fi lore.
 Chapter 9 is where the fictional story begins.